Goruchie/Goruchie/README.md

 🔭 I’m currently studying at @microverseinc

-🌱 I’m currently learning HTML, CSS, Javascript and React
+🌱 I’m currently learning HTML, CSS, JavaScript and React

 👨‍💻 All of my projects are available at https://github.com/Goruchie